99 Flake

-A 99 Flake, 99 or ninety-nine is an ice cream cone with a Cadbury Flake inserted in it.
-The term can also refer to the half-sized Cadbury-produced Flake bar, itself specially made for such ice cream cones, and to a wrapped ice cream cone product marketed by Cadbury.
+A 99 Flake, 99 or ninety-nine is an ice cream cone with a Cadbury Flake inserted in the ice cream.
+The term can also refer to the half-sized Cadbury-produced Flake bar, itself specially made for such ice cream cones, and to a wrapped product marketed by Cadbury “for ice cream and culinary use”.

 Created at the Cadbury's factory in Birmingham, England, the flake was originally designed to be a cuboid and to fit into a wafer.
 By 1930, Cadbury's was selling half-length Flake "99s" specifically for serving in an ice cream cone.

 '99' ice cream

 A 99 Flake is an ice cream cone, usually made with soft serve ice cream, into which a Flake bar has been inserted.
 The ice cream is usually vanilla flavoured.
 They are sold by ice cream vans and parlours.
 Variations include a 99 with two flakes – often referred to as a "double 99" or "bunny's ears" – and a 99 with strawberry or raspberry syrup on top, sometimes known as "monkey's blood".